facebook/react/docs/docs/tutorial.md

 `getInitialState()` executes exactly once during the lifecycle of the component and sets up the initial state of the component.

+#### A brief aside: running a server

+In the next step you're going to use AJAX to fetch data from a local server.
+You can use any HTTP server for this, but we suggest you use a simple server we've developed using Node.js, since this also supports POSTing new data, which is a requirement further on in the tutorial.

+Getting up and running with the Node.js server is pretty straightforward:

+1. Install Node.js, for example by [downloading an installer](http://nodejs.org/) or using your favorite package manager
+1. Download [the source for this tutorial](https://github.com/reactjs/react-tutorial) and copy `server.js` and `package.json` to the same directory as your HTML file
+1. In that directory, run `npm install` to install the required node modules
+1. Run `node server.js`

+Now you can visit [http://localhost:3000/template.html](http://localhost:3000/template.html) to run your React app.
+(Swap `template.html` for whatever you named your HTML file at the start of the tutorial if you used a different name.)

 #### Updating state

 When the component is first created, we want to GET some JSON from the server and update the state to reflect the latest data.
 In a real application this would be a dynamic endpoint, but for this example, we will use a static JSON file to keep things simple:

 ```javascript